-- Continuation of the Municipal Police Officers' Education and Training Program. - Authorization to use radar as a public safety tool to control speeding. - Establishment of intergovernmental reciprocal agreements among police and fire departments for regional safety and efficient, comprehensive emergency preparedness. - Reimbursement to the PA State Police for services provided to municipalities. - Adoption of police pursuit policies by all police departments. - Imposition of parental liability for personal injury, theft, willful destruction or loss of property caused by the acts of minor children.
+- Continuation of the Municipal Police Officers' Education and Training Program. - Authorization to use radar and other speed timing devices as a public safety tool to control speeding. - Establishment of intergovernmental reciprocal agreements among police and fire departments for regional safety and efficient, comprehensive emergency preparedness. - Reimbursement to the PA State Police for services provided to municipalities. - Adoption of police pursuit policies by all police departments. - Imposition of parental liability for personal injury, theft, willful destruction or loss of property caused by the acts of minor children.